mrdk/mind/doc/data.rst

    The word :word:`file-init` then generates a new textfile structure at *new-file*.
 Its :word:`>caller` field is set to *caller*.

+.. word:: file-open     ( str 'textfile -- ) |K|

+   Open a file for the use in a text stream. *'textfile* must not be already opened. *str* is the name of the file, which is opened in reading mode.

+   If the opening of the file was successful, :word:`errno` is set to 0 and the first byte of the file is read into :word:`>current`.
+If the file is empty, the content of :word:`>current` is :word:`#eof`.
+   Otherwise, the cause for the failure can be read from :word:`errno`.

+.. word:: file-close    ( 'textfile -- ) |K|

+   Close a text stream.
+If an error occurs, it is stored in :word:`errno`.
+Otherwise, :word:`errno` contains 0.

+.. word:: errno         ( -- addr ) |K|

+   This word provides access to the libc variable *errno*.
+If an error occurs during the call of a library function, it is set to a value that provides information about the nature of that error, but it is usually left unchanged all went according to plan.
+Any error value for :word:`errno` is different from 0.
+So it is possible to set :word:`errno` to 0 before a word is executed and then use :word:`errno` to check for an error.

+   Some words do however set :word:`errno` to 0 after correct
+   execution: this is then remarked in the explanation of this word.

 Implementation
 ^^^^^^^^^^^^^^

+These are words that should not usually called directly, but only through a file stream object.

 .. word:: file-forward	( -- ) |K|